FAQs - Distinguished Communicator Program

 No, you can be a sophomore or junior.
 You can apply as long as you have not completed more than 80 hours of course work.
 If you have more than 80 hours, you must have at least 3 or more semesters remaining before you graduate.

-- I am not a Communication major.
-Am I still eligible for the certification?
+I am not a Communication major.
+Am I still eligible for the program?

 We look for a current and overall GPA of 3.0 or higher; however, since GPA isn’t always representative of your full potential to become a strong communicator, we do accept students with lower GPAs.
 In the application we ask everyone for two of their strongest communication samples, so be sure to include your best work.